circulosmeos/gztool/README.md

     $ gztool -b 1000000 test.gz

 **Supervise an still-growing gzip file and generate the index for it on-the-fly**.
-The index file name will be `openldap.log.gzi` in this case:
+The index file name will be `openldap.log.gzi` in this case. `gztool` will execute until the gzip-file data is terminated.

     $ gztool -S openldap.log.gz

+The previous command can be sent to background and with no verbosity, so we can forget about it:

+    $ gztool -v0 -S openldap.log.gz &

 Creating and index for all "\*gz" files in a directory: